 Let us assume, before you applied for a loan, you must have checked your credit history and found it in good shape.
 Soon after, you went to the websites of several lenders and applied for a loan with practically every one of them.
 After a few days, you discover that the lenders rejected your application.
 The reason for the loan rejection could be multiple loan applications that made you look like a desperate borrower, thus lowering down your credit score.

 Finding a guarantor is just half the job.
 If your guarantor does not have good creditworthiness, your application will not be cleared.
-The same rule applies to the co-applicant.
-In case of a default or delay in payment, lenders get hold of the guarantor/co-applicant and therefore, they want this person to be in a good financial situation.
+The same rule applies to the co-applicant, especially when you opt for a Personal Loan with a Co-borrower option.
+In case of a default or delay in payment, lenders get hold of the guarantor or co-applicant, so they want this person to be in a good financial situation.
 If they have a poor credit history, your loan application may hit a wall.
-So, choose your guarantor or co-applicant accordingly.
+Choose your guarantor or co-applicant accordingly.

 Depending upon the loan type, the lender conducts telephonic verification, and if required, they send the executive to your residence or site in case of the mortgage loan.
 If you try to escape those verifications, then even after having a sound credit history, the lender rejects your application.